 - Boundless analysis, Houston Chronicle op-ed, and NBC News story on how this policy could separate nearly 200,000 married couples each year.

-- Austin American-Statesman op-ed and Politico story on how this policy could harm U.S. businesses.
+- Austin American-Statesman op-ed and stories in Politico, Wired, and the Wall Street Journal on how this policy could harm U.S. businesses.